 THE SFA CHAIN OF CUSTODY

-The SFA has developed Chain of Custody Guidance for tracking fibre from certified herder organisations along the supply chain, allowing SFA members to make credible claims about the content of certified cashmere in their products and to use the SFA Certified logo.
-The system was first implemented in Mongolia in 2020 and was extended into China in 2021.
+The SFA has developed a Chain of Custody system for tracking fibre from certified herder organisations along the supply chain, allowing SFA members to make credible claims about the content of SFA-certified cashmere in their products and use the ‘SFA Certified’ logo effectively.

 Chain of Custody entry requirements: